The City of Ukiah’s Electric Department provides the following services:

 Customer Rebate Programs and Forms

-The City of Ukiah has partnered with Efficiency Services Group to provide both downloadable PDF and online electric rebate applications.
-Use the links below to fill out the PDF forms or use the rebate portal at https://www.directefficiency.com/ukiah-electric-rebates/.
+The City of Ukiah has partnered with Efficiency Services Group to provide both downloadable PDF and online electric rebate applications in English.
+Use the rebate portal at https://www.directefficiency.com/ukiah-electric-rebates/.
+Spanish versions of the forms are available below.

 City of Ukiah Electric Rebate Portal